gappuser/qryptr/README.md

 -QRCode by Richard Moore (https://github.com/ricmoo/qrcode/) -U8G2 by Oliver Kraus (https://github.com/olikraus/u8g2) -Crypto by Rhys Weatherley and Brandon Wiley (https://github.com/OperatorFoundation/Crypto)

+# How to upload software

+Connect with PC through USB, turn on device, upload arduino sketch main.ino through the arduino IDE.
+If that does not work, there is a reset button.
+Turn off the device, hold the reset button, connect with PC, release the reset button.
+Then upload the arduino sketch through the arduino IDE.

 # todos